Commission on Crystallography in Art and Cultural Heritage

 Place: Slovak National Gallery, Riečna 1, Bratislava, Slovakia

-Organisers: Silvie Švarcová (svarcova@ii.cas.cz)
+Organiser: Silvie Švarcová (svarcova@ii.cas.cz)

 In keeping with the terms of reference of the Commission, the CrysAC workshop on “Provenance Studies in Art and Cultural Heritage” is within the series of one-day workshops organized by the IUCr Commission on Crystallography in Art and Cultural Heritage, aimed to stimulate knowledge exchange between crystallographers, researchers and other experts interested in Cultural Heritage investigations.
 Different communities are invited to present reviews of established research, recent results and envisaged trends in key areas of Archaeometry and Conservation Science.
-The present workshop, organised as a satellite meeting of the 7th International Congress Chemistry for Cultural heritage (CHemCH 2024, Bratislava, Slovakia), will invite scientists from research institutions, museums, and conservation bodies, in order to illustrate state-of-the-art studies focusing on determining origin of materials (manufacturing method or natural sources) and provenance of art objects (whether in the sense of regional, workshop, or period) using methods of advanced materials analysis.
+The present workshop, organised as a satellite meeting of the 7th International Congress Chemistry for Cultural heritage (CHemCH 2024, Bratislava, Slovakia), will invite scientists from research institutions, museums and conservation bodies, in order to illustrate state-of-the-art studies focusing on determining origin of materials (manufacturing method or natural sources) and provenance of art objects (whether in the sense of regional, workshop or period) using methods of advanced materials analysis.
 Although only invited contributions are planned, all interested people are invited to exchange ideas and discuss the presented topics.
-Programme in preparation.

 Date: 24 August 2024, Padova, Italy